vijaynchakole/Proof-Of-Concept-POC-Project/Crawl popular website IMDb(Internet Movie Database)/README.md

-# Bipolar-Factory

-Assignment Submission - ML at Bipolar Factory

-Project - Crawl popular websites nad create a database of Indian movie celebrities containing their images and personality traits.
+##Project - Crawl popular websites and create a database of Indian movie celebrities containing their images and personality traits.

 plan of attack :

-I have selected website "https://www.imdb.com/list/ls002913270/" for web scrapping.
+I have selected website https://www.imdb.com/list/ls002913270/ for web scrapping.
 IMDB website provides top 100 indian celebraties list with their best movie work, images and some personal information.

 I have scrapped all  information ralated celebraties.